TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 24/2 Chronicles 24.17.md

 ---

 Now after the death of Jehoiada came the princes of Judah, and made obeisance to the king.
-Then the king hearkened unto them.
+Then the king listened to them.